walterpg/google-drive-sync/docs/notices/kp2-48-save.md

 ## Use a Different KeePass Release

-Users of KeePass v2.48 should upgrade to KeePass v2.48.1 immediately.
-Otherwise, to continue using the plugin safely, please install an [earlier or later](https://sourceforge.net/projects/keepass/files/KeePass%202.x/) KeePass release.
+Users of KeePass v2.48 should upgrade to [KeePass v2.48.1 or later immediately](https://keepass.info/download.html) to continue using the plugin safely.
+Though not recommended, you may also consider installing an [earlier or later](https://sourceforge.net/projects/keepass/files/KeePass%202.x/) KeePass release.

-The defect apparently first appeared in KeePass v2.48.
-It effects all plugin releases from v4.0.5-beta.

-As of the 4.0.7-beta release, the plugin supports KeePass releases v2.35 through v2.47.
-Though not recommended, you may could consider installing a plugin release prior to v4.0.5-beta.
+The defect affects all plugin releases from v4.0.5-beta.
+As of the 4.1 release, the plugin supports KeePass releases v2.35 through v2.50.
+Though not recommended, you may also consider installing a plugin release prior to v4.0.5-beta.

 ## Detecting the Problem